DataDog/hiring-engineers/answers.md

 ## Topics:
 * Collecting Metrics
-  * How can we use Datadog to collect metrics from our system?
+  * How can we use Datadog to collect metrics from our host?
 * Visulizing Data
   * Once we have collected Metrics, how can we use Datadog to visulize them?
 * Monitoring Data